harrymd/Ouroboros/README.md

 ## How to cite

-If you use this repository for published research, please cite this work, for example 'we calculated modes using the *RadialPNM* code (Ye, 2018; Shi et al. 2020; <https://github.com/hanjiayuan236/RadialPNM_py>)'.
+If you use this repository for published research, please cite this work, for example 'we calculated modes using the *Ouroboros* code (Ye, 2018; Shi et al. 2020; <https://github.com/hanjiayuan236/RadialPNM_py>)'.

 <a href="#top">Back to top</a>